bcmarketplace/module-segment-access-control/README.md

    - Search: Filtered to only show accessible categories
 7. **Display**: John sees only products and categories he has access to based on all his segments

+### Setting Up Organization Groups for Company Roles

+Organization groups allow you to control which categories company roles can access.
+This is perfect for B2B scenarios where different roles within a company need access to different product categories.

+1. **Navigate to Company Role Management**
+   - Go to your company's role management page (typically found in the company account section)
+   - Click **Edit** on an existing role or create a new role

+2. **Configure Organization Group Settings**
+   - Scroll to the **Organization Group Settings** section
+   - **Select Categories**: Choose which categories this role can access
+     - The category list displays in a tree format showing parent-child relationships
+     - Use Ctrl (Windows) or Cmd (Mac) to select multiple categories
+     - The tree structure makes it easy to see which categories belong to which parent category
+   - **Set Status**: Choose whether this organization group is Enabled or Disabled
+   - **Role Supervisor**: Toggle this switch to mark the role as an admin role (Role Supervisor)

+3. **Save the Role**
+   - Click **Save** to store your organization group settings
+   - The system automatically links the organization group data to the company role

+4. **What Happens Next**
+   - When users with this role log in, they'll only see products from the selected categories
+   - If a role is marked as a Role Supervisor, it receives admin-level permissions
+   - Disabled organization groups prevent access even if categories are selected

+**Example**: If you create a "Purchasing Manager" role and select "Electronics > Computers" and "Electronics > Phones" categories, users with this role will only see products in those specific categories when browsing the store.

 ### Import/Export Segments

 The module supports CSV import/export for bulk segment management: